bblanchon/ArduinoJsonTroubleshooter/src/pages/compiletime.md

     summary: Error says "`doc` does not name a type"
     next: compiletime/doesnt-name-a-type

-  - id: class-from-arduinojson5
+  - id: dynamicjsonbuffer
-    label: DynamicJsonBuffer/StaticJsonBuffer is a class from ArduinoJson 5
+    label: '`DynamicJsonBuffer` is a class from ArduinoJson 5'
-    summary: Error says "DynamicJsonBuffer/StaticJsonBuffer is a class from ArduinoJson 5"
+    summary: Error says "`DynamicJsonBuffer` is a class from ArduinoJson 5"
     next: compiletime/class-from-arduinojson5

   - id: char-pointer-conversion